-In order to make the image a desirable standard image, automatically adjust the image tone curve (p.145).
+In order to make the image a desirable standard image, the image tone curve can be adjusted automatically (p.143).
 You can select the degree of automatic adjustment from "Standard" and "High".

 Click on the [RGB] tab sheet and click the desired automatic adjustment button.